willf/ai-for-ancient-languages/index.md

 ---
-title: Welcome to AI for Ancient Languages
+title: A running summary of research
 ---

 We'll read some articles about using AI for Ancient Languages.
 Don't